-- 9.1 It is important that children feel heard and understood at our school.
+- 9.1.
+It is important that children feel heard and understood at our school.
 Therefore, the DSL will be supported in developing knowledge and skills to: - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, and in any measures the school may put in place to protect them; and - understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication.

-10 Holding and sharing information
+10. Holding and sharing information

-- 10.1 Due to the critical importance of recording, holding, using and sharing information effectively the DSL will be equipped to: - understand the importance of information sharing, both within the school, and with other schools and colleges on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners; - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR); and - be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+- 10.1.
+Due to the critical importance of recording, holding, using and sharing information effectively the DSL will be equipped to: - understand the importance of information sharing, both within the school, and with other schools and colleges on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners; - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR); and - be able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions, and instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc.

-11 Quality Assurance
+11. Quality Assurance

-- 11.1 Monitor the implementation of and compliance with policy and procedures, including periodic audits of child protection and welfare concerns files (at a minimum twice a year). - 11.2 Complete a self-assessment audit of the school's safeguarding arrangements at frequencies specified by the ESSCP and using the audit tool provided by ESCC/SLES for this purpose
+11.1.
+Monitor the implementation of and compliance with policy and procedures, including periodic audits of child protection and welfare concerns files (at a minimum twice a year).

-- 11.3 Provide regular reports, to the governing body detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - 11.4 Take lead responsibility for remedying any areas for development identified in safeguarding and child protection arrangements.
+- 11.2.
+Complete a self-assessment audit of the school's safeguarding arrangements at frequencies specified by the ESSCP and using the audit tool provided by ESCC Education Division for this purpose. - 11.3.
+Provide regular reports, to the governing body detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - 11.4.
+Take lead responsibility for remedying any areas for development identified in safeguarding and child protection arrangements.